 We also have War Machine (Don Cheadle) still among the solid, and we presume he’ll be joined by Hawkeye (Jeremy Renner) and Ant-Man (Paul Rudd).
 Both these latter characters were absent from Infinity War while under house arrest, but directors the Russo brothers suggested to us that they might be back in the sequel and given the mass exodus at the end of the latest film there’s certainly room for them now.

-And like Rocket and Nebula, these characters’ inclusion could tell us something about what we can expect from Avengers 4.
+And like Rocket and Nebula, these characters’ inclusion could tell us something about what we can expect from the next Avengers film.
 For example, Hawkeye coming back nicely rounds out the original Avengers line-up, drawing a line under the last decade of superhero filmmaking and providing a fitting end for this era of the MCU.

 Ant-Man, meanwhile, could fill a more plot-specific purpose.
 We already knew (and the latest trailer confirmed) that the Quantum realm would play a big part in Ant-Man and the Wasp after being set up in the original film, where it was the presumed resting place of the original Wasp (after she shrunk too small and went between molecules) and a final challenge for Ant-Man that he managed to return from.

 Given that the film has now cast Michelle Pfeiffer as the OG Wasp and scenes in the trailer show both Dr Pym (Michael Douglas) and Ant-Man back in the Quantum realm, it seems likely we’ll be seeing them get her back – so could this access to a new dimension help the Avengers battle Thanos?